jacobdjwilson/Reference-Material/Self-Certification/Questionnaire/ISO5230-2020/en/OpenChain Self-Certification Questionnaire 2021-11-26.md

 -   Do you have a process for determining the scope of your Program?

+-   Have you allocated adequate funding for the scope of the Program?

 -   Do you have a written statement clearly defining the scope and limits of the Program?

 -   Do you have a documented procedure to review and document open source license obligations, restrictions and rights?